soulflick/soulflick-mpFree4k_v2/README.md

 - Two Plugins to choose:
 * Windows Media Player Libary (WMPLib) to access all known formats
 * CSCore Plugin: mp3 Plugin with Equalizer support
+- Seven Visualization Gadgets to see your live music

 Feel free to contribute and contact me.